defagos/defagos.github.io/_posts/2020-09-15-swiftui_collection_part3.md

 }
 {% endhighlight %}

+Supplementary views must be added to your layout and defined within the corresponding view builder.
+Refer to the source code (link at the end of this article) for an example of use.

 ## Additional Considerations

-Before we wrap things up I just wanted to mention a few important behaviors related to our implementation:
+Before we wrap things up, I just wanted to mention a few important behaviors related to this implementation:

 - Since cells are reused any `@State` they store is temporary.
 Persistent state should be stored in your model instead.
 - Diffable data sources need each item to have a unique identifier, no matter the row it appears in, otherwise errors will be reported.
 This is because items can be moved between sections in general.
-Several sections can display the same item, but you need to make it unique for each section, for example by wrapping it into a `struct` associating it with its section.
+Several sections can display the same item, but in order to do so you need to make the item truly unique for each section, for example by wrapping it into a `struct` and associating it with its section.
+- Changes are detected based on hashes.
+If a displayed item changes internally (e.g. some title changes) but its hash does not change, no update will be triggered.

 Further improvements could be made and are left as exercise for the reader:

 - Make supplementary view support optional.
 - Make tabs optionally scroll with the content on tvOS (Hint: `tabBarObservedScrollView`).
 - Use decoration views to add focus guides for navigation between rows of different length on tvOS.
+- Port this collection to macOS and `NSCollectionView`.
+I read somewhere that nested stacks and scroll view performance was poor on macOS as well, probably because macOS has focus support for keyboard navigation.
+It is therefore likely that the approach discussed for tvOS can be applied to macOS in a similar way.

+## Source Code

+The [code for the collection view](https://github.com/defagos/SwiftUICollection) (< 200 LOC) and an example of use is available on GitHub.
+I even added a SPM manifest so that you can quickly test the collection in a project of your own.
+This does not mean the code is intended to be used as a library yet (it should be applied to a broader set of cases first), but feel free to use it any way you want.

-## Wrapping Things Up
+## Wrapping Up

 This article is the last one in this series.
-I hope you enjoyed the ride and learned a few things along the way!
+I hope you enjoyed the ride and learned a few things!

-The [code for the collection view](https://github.com/defagos/SwiftUICollection) and an example of use is available on GitHub.
-I even added a SPM manifest so that you can quickly test the collection in a project of your own.
-This does not mean the code is intended to be used as a library yet, but feel free to use it any way you want.